brooklynrail/brooklynrail-platform/content/people/risa-puleo.md

 pronouns: She/her
-short_bio: "Curator **Risa Puleo** researches the entanglement between the Americas and Europe during the early modern period with a focus on how indigenous American objects and people were important to the formation of the Wunderkammer and Early Modern Museum through their collection as objects of wonder, scrutiny, spectacle, and study.
+short_bio: "Curator **Risa Puleo** researches the entanglement between the Americas and Europe during the early modern period with a focus on how Indigenous American objects and people were important to the formation of the Wunderkammer and Early Modern Museum through their collection as objects of wonder, scrutiny, spectacle, and study.
 Her exhibition _Walls Turned Sideways:
   Artists Confront the American Justice System_ at Contemporary Arts Museum in